VikParuchuri/texify/README.md

 - `--max` is how many benchmark images to convert at most.
 - `--data_path` is the path to the benchmark data.
 If you omit this, it will use the default path.
 - `--result_path` is the path to the benchmark results.
 If you omit this, it will use the default path.
 - `--pix2tex` specifies whether to run pix2tex (Latex-OCR) or not.
-If you omit this, it will only run texify.
+- `--nougat` specifies whether to run nougat or not.

 # Training